 Third Monday of the month

 Members of the public have the opportunity to address the Council prior to Ordinary and Extraordinary Council meetings.
 The forum allows for verbal submissions/presentations from community members on items of business to be considered at the meeting.
-Conditions are outlined in AlburyCity's Code of Meeting Practice for Councillors, Staff and Delegates.
+Conditions are outlined in AlburyCity's Code of Meeting Practice.

-- To apply to make a presentation, complete this online form.
+To apply to make a presentation at a Public Forum, please complete this online form.